JPLOpenSource/fprime-sw-Rel1.0/COSMOS/README.md

 ### 5.4 Altering Interface and Protocol Config Files

 In order to change the cmd\_tlm\_server.txt file for your deployment, add a .ini file to the Autocoders/src/utils/cosmos/util directory with the name of your deployment.
-Example below:
+If there is no such .ini file with the same name as the current deployment found within the util directory, the ConfigManager will default to using the values seen below:

 **ref.ini**
 ```